 Lawyer Tech Course is an online video course which teaches lawyers specific ways to use computer hardware and software to excel in legal practice.
 The learning objectives include teaching specific ways to accomplish practical goals including:

-These are IT-based time and coursework management solutions that are specifically designed for lawyers by a lawyer who was in private practice and was a co-managing partner of a firm.
+These are IT-based time and practice management solutions that are specifically designed for lawyers by a lawyer who was in private practice and was a co-managing partner of a firm.

 B.A.
 (Hons.), J.D.